GeoNumTP/GeoNum2017/TP2/README.md

 ```
 If specified, the last argument tells the program to compute a C2 cubic spline;
 otherwise, the C1 quadratic spline is used.

+### Contents
+* 'ReadData' : helper function to read datapoints from a file.
+* 'DeCasteljau' : perform the De Casteljau algorithm.
+* 'BezierCurve' : evalulate a Bézier curve.
+* 'ComputeSplineC1' : compute Bézier control points for a C1 quadratic spline.
+* 'ComputeSplineC2' : compute Bézier control points for a C2 cubic spline.
+* main part : evaluation and plotting.

 ### ToDo
 1. Implement the computation of control points of a quadratic interpolating Bézier spline for a given sequence of points (function `ComputeSplineC1`).
 Evaluate and visualise the available datasets.